pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-member-add.md

 ## Remarks

 For the `userId`, `userName`, `email`, `aadGroupId` or `aadGroupName` options you can specify multiple values by separating them with a comma.
-If one of the specified entries is not valid, the command will fail with an error message showing the list invalid values.
+If one of the specified entries is not valid, the command will fail with an error message showing the list of invalid values.

 ## Examples